Sinéad O'Connor on Saturday Night Live: Performance

-On 3 October 1992, O'Connor appeared on SNL to promote her new album, Am I Not Your Girl?.
-She performed two songs, the first of which was her new single "Success Has Made a Failure of Our Home".
-This inspired two influential alternative rock radio figures in the studio to tell Glass, her record company executive, that they would be adding it to their playlists.
+On 3 October 1992, O'Connor appeared on the second episode of the 18th season of SNL to promote her new album, Am I Not Your Girl?.
+She performed two songs, the first of which was her single "Success Has Made a Failure of Our Home".
+This inspired two influential alternative rock radio figures in the studio to tell Glass that they would be adding it to their playlists.

 For the second song, O'Connor performed an a cappella version of Bob Marley's 1976 song "War", wearing a necklace with the Rastafari star and a scarf with the Rastafari and Ethiopian colours.
-The original lyrics are the text of a speech given by Haile Selassie in 1968; O'Connor replaced Selassie's references to the then-current political situation in Angola, Mozambique and South Africa with lyrics related to child abuse.
+The original lyrics are based on a speech given by Haile Selassie in 1968; O'Connor replaced Selassie's references to the political situation in Angola, Mozambique and South Africa with lyrics related to child abuse.
 Throughout the performance, she stared intently into the camera.
-As she sang the final line, "we have confidence in the victory of good over evil", O'Connor held a photograph of Pope John Paul II directly in front of the camera, ripped it up, said "fight the real enemy", and threw the pieces of the photograph onto the floor.
+As she sang the final line, "we have confidence in the victory of good over evil", O'Connor held a photograph of Pope John Paul II in front of the camera, ripped it up, said "fight the real enemy", and threw the pieces of the photograph onto the floor.

 O'Connor said that the photograph, taken during John Paul II's 1979 visit to Ireland, had hung in her mother's bedroom until her death when O'Connor was 18.
 Since then, she had been waiting for the right moment to destroy it.
-She said she took the idea of ripping it up on-camera from the Boomtown Rats, whose lead singer, Bob Geldof, had shredded a photo of John Travolta and Olivia Newton-John on the British television programme Top of the Pops.
+She said she took the idea of ripping it up on-camera from the Boomtown Rats, whose lead singer, Bob Geldof, had shredded a photo of John Travolta and Olivia Newton-John on the British television program Top of the Pops in 1978 after their single reached number one on the UK charts, beating the song Summer Nights from the Grease soundtrack which was a number one for 16 weeks.
+It was the first UK number one for an Irish rock group and the first number one for any punk or new wave act.

 The SNL producers were not aware of O'Connor's plan; during the dress rehearsal, she had held up a picture of a refugee child.
 Glass said that everyone at SNL "froze" after the live performance, unsure how to react, and that the music producer Liz Welch "went from jubilation to tears".
-The NBC vice president of late-night television, Rick Ludwin, recalled that when he saw what O'Connor had done, he "literally jumped out of [his] chair".
+The NBC vice president of late-night television, Rick Ludwin, recalled that when he saw what O'Connor had done, he jumped out of the chair he was sitting in.
 The executive producer, Lorne Michaels, said "the air went out the studio" and that he ordered that the applause sign should not be used.
 The audience remained silent, and O'Connor returned to her dressing room, where Glass found her "talking to herself [...] doing something between poetry and chanting".